mesqueeb/vuex-easy-firestore/README.md

     docLimit: 50,
   },

-  // You can also add state/getters/mutations/actions:
+  // You can also add custom state/getters/mutations/actions.
+These will be added to your module.
-  state: {}, // Custom state, will be added to the module.
+  state: {},
-  getters: {}, // Custom getters, will be added to the module.
+  getters: {},
-  mutations: {}, // Custom mutations, will be added to the module.
+  mutations: {},
-  actions: {}, // Custom actions, will be added to the module.
+  actions: {},
 }
 ```